scalesql/popmaint/README.md

 * `-plan plan_name` - Name of the plan to run.
 Do not include the `toml` extension.
 * `-noexec`
 * `-version`
 * `-exit #` - Run and exit with this code.
 If an error is encountered, the app exits with a non-zero code.
-This is for testing how your scheduler responds to this.
+This is for testing how your job scheduler responds to this.
 * `-log-level level` - "trace", "debug", "verbose", "info", "warn", or "error"